Rick712/web-design/opdracht 1/readme.md

 ### Clarity is job

 I think my website is very clear in what the purpose is.
-The user recognizes the used patters of the gallery.
+The user recognizes the used patters of the gallery, and easely knows what he can do on the page.

+### Consistency matters

+Every picture, except for the featured picture, has the same size and the same hover transition, which is very consitent.
+Every normal text has the same font family, but only the headers are bigger and have a higher font weight.
+Ther margin between the pictures are roughly the same.

+### Strong visual hierarchies work best

+When you visit the page, the header really attracts attention from the user.
+The next thing that attracts attention is the featured picture of the day, and then the header of the featured picture of the day.
+The attention flow is logical, and is exactly as I intended it to be.
+Also, the featured animal of the day is visually more appealing than the All pictures part.

 <br/>
   <img src="https://i.imgur.com/4Q4ZK8q.png" alt="Image of the website" height="auto" width="600" style="margin: 2em auto; display: block; margin: 0 auto;">